Meesayen/gladius-forge/README.md

 -------------------

-The easiest way to use `gladius-forge` is via the [slush-gladius][9] slush generator, otherwise proceed manually, folling the instructions below.
+The easiest way to use `gladius-forge` is via the [slush-gladius][9] slush generator, otherwise proceed manually, following the instructions below.

 Install `gladius-forge` into your project directory: